rodneystrong/jsintro/CHEATSHEET.md

 **Note:** when assigning an anonymous function to a variable as above, a semi-colon should be used as shown, similar to typical variable assignment.

+#### Calling a function

+Functions created using either naming approach above are called the same way:

+    myFunction();

+This will execute any statements between the curly braces of the function being called.

 #### Function arguments

     function myFunction(x,y) {
       // ...
     }

+#### Calling a function with arguments

+To pass arguments to a function, include them when calling the function:

+    myFunction(10,20);

+**Note:** any arguments that are not specified when calling

+#### Function "signature"

+The signature of a function consists of it's callable name, and any arguments it takes.
+For the function in the previous example, the signature would be:

+    myFunction(x,y)

+If we know a function's signature we can call it properly, without knowing its internal operation.

 #### Function return value